Access items from the closed stacks

 With a valid UMcard you can request available items from the closed stacks to view them in the library.
 Books from 1901 onwards are lendable and pre-1900 books are only available to library users in the Parlour, the library’s reading room at the Inner City Library.
 We also provide scanning services.

-We stimulate the integration of research and education by having students participate in research-based learning.
-The aim is to have students learn about conducting research and acquire new substantive knowledge by actually doing research.
-We currently contribute to several faculty courses with our collections of travel books, and books on literature, psychology, law and medicine.
-Examples include courses within the Wikipedia Education Program, such as On Expedition, Historical Book Review, and Opening up old books: investigating the botanical archives of Maastricht.
+The aim of research-based learning is to teach students about conducting research and acquire new substantive knowledge by actually doing research.
+We currently contribute to several faculty courses within the Wikipedia Education program with our collections of travel, literature, psychology, law and medicine books.
 By writing a Wikipedia article students practice writing from a neutral point of view, referencing and citing sources.
-Did you know that we are the most active university in the Wikipedia Benelux Education Program?

 Benefits for your students

 Using primary sources in its raw, unmediated form, unselected and untranscribed…

 - encourages discussion, generates uncommon ideas, and leads to critical thinking

 - is challenging and intriguing because students come into contact with traces left by real people who lived, thought and acted

 - requires extracting information from a large amount of disparate material by distinguishing what is relevant and useful, which is a skill essential to academic learning.

 Curious to see how working with primary sources is experienced from a student’s perspective?